awsdocs/aws-sdk-for-javascript-v3/doc_source/redshift-examples-section.md

 node redshift-create-cluster.js
 ```

-This sample code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/redshift/src/redshift-create-cluster.js)\.
+This sample code can be found [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/redshift/src/redshift-create-cluster.js)\.

-## Modifing a Amazon Redshift cluster<a name="redshift-modify-cluster"></a>
+## Modifying a Amazon Redshift cluster<a name="redshift-modify-cluster"></a>

 This example shows how to modify the master user password of an Amazon Redshift cluster using the AWS SDK for JavaScript\.
 For more information about what other setting you can modify, see [ModifyCluster](https://docs.aws.amazon.com/redshift/latest/APIReference/API_ModifyCluster.html)\.